 Projects had gotten much larger and the need to shift bulk earth at a reasonable cost was of great importance to earthmoving contractors.

-Caterpillar had gained a bit of a jump on the competition with their model 651 which was first introduced in 1962.
+Caterpillar had gained a bit of a jump on the competition with its model 651 which was first introduced in 1962.

 Of these five manufacturers, only Wabco, and to a lesser extent Allis-Chalmers, had any real success in this size category.

-Euclid had seen the need for a machine larger than their existing S-24 in 1962 (after Caterpillar had already introduced their 651) and immediately began development of a couple of test “mules” to see how well they performed.
+Euclid had seen the need for a machine larger than its existing S-24 in 1962 (after Caterpillar had already introduced the 651) and immediately began development of a couple of test “mules” to see how well it performed.

 After a few tweaks, the first production machines, now known as the Euclid S-28, made their appearance in late 1963.